jfmengels/set-union/readme.md

 # set-union [![Build Status](https://travis-ci.org/jfmengels/set-union.svg?branch=master)](https://travis-ci.org/jfmengels/set-union)

-> Creates a new Set from the union of two Sets
+> Creates a new Set from the union of two Sets or arrays

 ## Install